Tyrann Mathieu: 2013

-On May 23, 2013, the Arizona Cardinals signed Mathieu to a four-year, $3.05 million contract that included $817,187 guaranteed and a signing bonus of $265,000.
+On May 23, 2013, the Arizona Cardinals signed Mathieu to a four–year, $3.05 million contract that included $817,187 guaranteed and an initial signing bonus of $265,000.

-Mathieu stated that he would remove himself from any association with his nickname, saying that he wants to be known as "Tyrann Mathieu" as opposed to "Honey Badger".
-(Over 6 years later in a week 17 postgame interview during the 2019 season, Mathieu indicated that he was satisfied that he'd established himself and was okay with the “Honey Badger” nickname.)
 Throughout training camp, Mathieu competed to be the first-team nickelback and starting free safety.
-He competed for a starting role at free safety against Yeremiah Bell and Rashad Johnson.
-Head coach Bruce Arians named Mathieu the backup free safety to begin the regular season, behind Rashad Johnson.
+He competed to be a starting free safety against Yeremiah Bell and Rashad Johnson.
+Head coach Bruce Arians named Mathieu the backup free safety to begin the regular season, behind starting free safety Rashad Johnson and strong safety Jeremiah Bell.
 Defensive coordinator Todd Bowles also named him the first-team nickelback.